BharatSeva/.github/profile/README.md

 ## Welcome to Bharat Seva +
 > Website still under-development, we're accessing our ideas, but there's a lot of work to be done on the development side to make it accessible to everyone without paying extortionate-levels of money.

+This is MERN + Firebase Stack project that Make Appointments between Patient and Healthcares, Log Records (Patient details regarding health), Support Video-Text messages* (Upcoming in future update), and allow healthcares to search patients for vaccination or health check up programs.
+It Eliminates traditional paper log method where a patient take his/her records from healthcares regarding their health Issue and later on it get thrown away or it get lost anywhere, which if put together, compiled can give a lot of information for their health and even it can detect symptoms earlier than it would actually arrive which could actually potentially help patient from life threatning illness.

 This Project Consists of two WebApps :
 1. [HealthCare InterFace](https://bharatsevaplus-healthcare.netlify.app/)
 2. [User InterFace](https://bharatsevaplus-user.netlify.app/)